andrew/ultimate-awesome/README.md

 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-solid](https://github.com/kustomzone/awesome-solid) - Awesome list of Solid links & projects. :sunglasses:.
 - [awesome-loopring](https://github.com/Loopring/awesome-loopring) - A curated list of awesome things built on Loopring.
+- [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
 - [awesome-puredata](https://github.com/MikeMorenoDSP/awesome-puredata) - A curated list of resources for visual programming language Pure Data.
 - [awesome_cqrs](https://github.com/mindreframer/awesome_cqrs) - Some links about CQRS / Event Sourcing.